- Team USA

 - Must have competed in a U.S. Figure Skating qualifying competition at the novice, junior or senior level during the past two competitive seasons

-The 2013 team was honored in January at the 2013 Prudential U.S. Figure Skating Championships in Omaha, Neb.
+The 2014 team was honored in January at the 2014 Prudential U.S. Figure Skating Championships in Boston.